darrelrobinson/swirl_metod_c/README.md

 And the course will install without you having to download a file and use the navigator.

-To begin using the course, sStart swirl and follow the prompts:
+To begin using the course, start swirl using:
 ```
 swirl()
 ```

+and follow the prompts.